How to Replicate Your Custom Camera Profile Look in Lightroom Classic as a Preset

 Precise Match

 To fine-tune your match, select the Color Picker and hover over each swatch.
-Write down the RGB values, and then adjust the image so that the RGB percentage readouts at the bottom of the tool come relatively close to matching, JPG to RAW.
+Write the RGB values, and then adjust the image so that the RGB percentage readouts at the bottom of the tool come relatively close to matching, JPG to RAW.

 Create a Custom Lightroom Preset